susanBuck/notes/07_Command_Line/04_Nano.md

 3. You're SSH'd into a live server where you can't open files directly in your GUI.

 Given this, it's important to feel comfortable with a CL based editor.
 For our purposes, we'll use **nano**.
-It's not the most powerful CL editor, but it'll get the job done and it's the simplist to work with.
+It's not the most powerful CL editor, but it'll get the job done and it's the simplest to work with.

 Let's look at how to use nano...